zhuli2/RideSharingSimulation/README.md

 # RideSharingSimulation
-# Project in Python following Objected-Oriented Principles.
+Project in Python following Objected-Oriented Principles.<br>
-# Details are in Guide file
+Details are in Guide file. <br>